LatestDiscover Your India

 If you’re up for a mix of adventure and spiritual vibes, the Tungnath trek in Uttarakhand’s Himalayas is the perfect journey.

 Looking for an adventure that’s equal parts thrill and tranquillity?
 The Tungnath trek in Uttarakhand offers just that, with stunning landscapes and a touch of spiritual charm.
-This trek, known for attracting both nature lovers and devotees, takes you to the Tungnath Temple, one of the highest Shiva temples in the world, perched at an impressive altitude of 3,680 meters (12,073 feet).
+This trek, known for attracting both nature lovers and devotees, takes you to the Tungnath Temple, the highest Shiva temple in the world, perched at an impressive altitude of 3,680 meters (12,073 feet).
 It’s not just a religious site, but also a fantastic spot for those looking to soak in the beauty of the mountains.

 The adventure begins in the charming village of Chopta, often called the ‘Mini Switzerland of India.’
 From there, the trail leads you through stunning landscapes filled with lush green meadows, dense forests, and incredible views of towering peaks like Nanda Devi and Chaukhamba.
 The trek is relatively short—about 4 kilometres (2.5 miles) to Tungnath—but it packs in all the exploration and scenic beauty you could ask for.